mgsosna/mattsosna.com/_posts/r/2017-11-01-Visualizing-commute.md

 ![](https://i.imgur.com/4Wcx8pV.png)

 ### Durations and speeds
-Below, the histogram on the left shows the distribution of commute durations, with the color corresponding to my mood at how long my commute took. ;-) The histogram on the right shows the GPS Logger's speed recordings.
+Below, the histogram on the left shows the distribution of commute durations, with the color corresponding to my mood at how long my commute took!
+The histogram on the right shows the GPS Logger's speed recordings.
 According to these data, I spent approximately 21% of my commute waiting for a street light to change, most likely to cross the major street.

 ![](https://i.imgur.com/3cwjKCi.png)